 If your copy and content is accurate, there is no room for confusion.
 Readers won’t have any trouble understanding your message, and you won’t have to clarify later.

 You’ll avoid having to notify your audience again with the correct information.

 Tools you need

-Keep a calendar handy whenever you edit and proofread.
+Content editors keep a calendar handy whenever they edit and proofread.

 I like using a paper calendar, and I have one on my desk where I can easily see days of the week and dates for each month.

 A digital calendar on your computer or phone works just as well.